Villages & CastlesVillages & Castles

 If these fascinating proposals are not enough for you and you want more, we also recommend:

-Every two years, it also hosts the suggestive representation of the Nativity and of the ancient crafts along the streets of the village (alternating with the Living Crib in Fiumalbo).
+Every two years, it hosts an evocative living nativity scene along the streets of the village (alternating with the Living Nativity Scene in Fanano).
 Highly recommended!

 LONGIANO